-5. Don’t have bright light sources behind you.
-(Unless you want to be silhouette in your business video)
+5. Don’t have bright light sources behind you (unless you want to be a silhouette in your video).

 This will often mean you’ll be silhouetted and in shadow.
 Phone cameras often aren’t able to capture a large range of brightness (we call it dynamic range), which means either you’ll be way too dark or the background will be blown out.
 So, try and shoot without the sun or any bright lights behind you, unless you’d like to be a silhouette.